Daniel-KM/Omeka-S-module-AiGenerator/README.md

 TODO
 ----

+- [ ] Add an option to skip validation (so a radio instead of a checkbox in forms).
 - [ ] Add an option to set a value annotation like "generated".
 For now, it can be set via module Advanced Resource Template.